kehantan/labbook/docs/assays/antiviral.rst

     * Check if there are enough cells for seeding in a 6 well plate at 450,000 cells/well.
     * :code:`6 well * 450,000 cells = 2,700,000 cells needed`
-    * If there are not enough cells, consider seed at another day, or seed less wells.

 #.
-Add 1500 uL of 10% DMEM into each well in the 6 well plate.
+Add 1500 uL of complete DMEM into each well in the 6 well plate.

     * 1000 uL of 10% DMEM into each well if using 12 well plate